P.O.W. – Bandi Yuddh Ke

-P.O.W. - Bandi Yuddh Ke is an Indian political thriller television series developed by Nikkhil Advani, and is loosely based on the Israeli drama Hatufim.
+P.O.W. – Bandi Yuddh Ke is an Indian political thriller television series developed by Nikkhil Advani, and is loosely based on the Israeli drama Prisoners of War.
 The series premiered 7 November 2016 on Star Plus.
 The show was featured at MAMI film fest followed by a talk with Gideon Raff, who developed Hatufim for Keshet and served as a consultant for this series.
-It went off-air after four months of its launch due to due to low viewership.
+It went off-air after four months of its launch due to low viewership.
 The show streams on the Indian OTT platform MX Player.

 Plot summary

 After seventeen years in captivity, two soldiers, who seem to share a dark secret, return to their families.
 The two families try to pick up where they left off, while a government agent tries to expose their dark secret.

 Meanwhile, the POWs try to acclimatise to the environment that they left 17 years ago.

 The government agent tries several methods to expose these POWs but ends up in trouble.